bjt-user/Linux/gnome.md

 gnome-extensions disable [extension name]
 ```

-If you have enabled an extension you probably need to reboot to make it active.
+If you have enabled an extension you probably need to reboot to make it active.\
+=> nope that didnt work. maybe something has changed in gnome 43.

 #### installation of an extension